kenatiod/MUT/Understanding Machine Understanding.md

 The basic setup of the Turing Test involves a human evaluator engaging in natural language conversations with two entities, one a human and the other a machine, without knowing which is which.
 If, after a period of interaction, the evaluator cannot reliably tell the machine from the human, the machine is said to have passed the test.
 Turing argued that a machine able to pass this test would be a convincing demonstration of intelligence, as it would require the machine to exhibit a wide range of human-like linguistic and cognitive abilities, from language comprehension and generation to reasoning and knowledge representation.

-{Insert illustration of Turning Test in progress.}
+{ Insert Fig. 2.2.1 -- illustration of Turning Test in progress. }

 The Turing Test was groundbreaking in its shift away from attempting to define intelligence in terms of internal cognitive processes or physical substrates, and instead focusing on external behavior and functionality.
 This behaviorist approach aligned with the dominant psychological paradigms of the time, and set the stage for decades of research into building machines that could match human performance on specific tasks.
 The test also had a profound cultural impact, capturing the public imagination and sparking ongoing debates about the nature of intelligence, the possibility of machine thought, and the future of artificial intelligence.